marekmelichar/slideshow-blizzard/README.md

 ## slideshow-blizzard

+### how to start:
-### download the project, and open index.html in the browser
+download the project, and open index.html in the browser